baib-EAS/taiyi/taiyigc13start.md

 ulimit -v unlimited              # vmemoryuse ulimit -l unlimited              # memorylocked
 ```
-a .gc template is here, copy it to your own home directory, note that spack is in baib's home directory
+a .gc template is here, copy it to your own home directory or or copy it from baib's dir by **cp /work/ese-baib/.GC ~**\n
+note that spack is in baib's home directory, which is in no need to modify
 ```
 # .bashrc
 #==============================================================================